IAG mulls bmi move as Lufthansa kicks off sale

 "I don't expect anything to happen imminently, but Lufthansa has an investor day in two weeks, where I expect the bmi issue to be debated," said Furlong.

-Shares in IAG, which have fallen a third in the last three months, were 3 percent down at 147.4 pence by 2:01 p.m.
-British time, valuing the carrier at around 2.8 billion pounds.
+Shares in IAG, which have fallen a third in the last three months, were 3 percent down at 147.
+4 pence by 1301 GMT, valuing the carrier at around 2.8 billion pounds.

 (Additional reporting by Victoria Bryan and Peter Maushagen in Frankfurt; Editing by David Holmes and Will Waterman)